Manjunath (film): Plot

-In the hinterland of Uttar Pradesh 27-year-old Manjunath Shanmugam is a student at the state-of-the-art campus of the Indian Institute of Management Lucknow (IIM-L).
-After graduating, Manjunath joins a petroleum company as a sales officer.
+In the hinterland of Uttar Pradesh 27-year-old Manjunath Shanmugam is a student at the state-of-the-art campus of the IIM-L. After graduating, Manjunath joins a petroleum company as a sales officer.
 He is posted in Lakhimpur Kheri, a remote district in rural Uttar Pradesh.
 One day Manjunath goes missing.

 His friends panic, because they know that of late he had been very disturbed and was behaving strangely.
 He had become serious and scared.
 He was different from the Manjunath they knew in college, who was always jovial, fun-loving, friendly, and a great entertainer.

 One of his friends finds him, but Manjunath is frantic.
 They send him back to his hometown.
-Manjunath's parents try to convince him to leave his job at Bharat Oil that is causing him stress.
+Manjunath's parents try to convince him to leave his job at IOCL that is causing him stress.
 Initially he seems willing but slowly he realises that he doesn't want to be a quitter.
 (Manjunath believes that, being from a top institute in the country, he has been given an opportunity.
 As the eldest son of a mineworker, he has had a humble upbringing.)

 He realises that the kerosene, mixed with diesel, is coming from ration shops — 'it's the poor people's kerosene'.
 In addition, he becomes conscious of the extent of pollution caused by burning adulterated fuel.
 He finds strength and comes back to fight, against his parents wishes.